Tenancy Contract vs Ejari Certificate: What’s the Difference?

 How to Register Ejari

-The required documents typically include:
+The required documents generally include:

-• Passport copies for both tenant and landlord
+• Passport copies of landlord and tenant

 • Tenant’s valid Emirates ID

-• Signed copy of the tenancy contract
+• Signed tenancy contract

 • Title deed